balthazar/react-native-zeroconf/README.md

     `project(':react-native-zeroconf').projectDir = new File(settingsDir, '../node_modules/react-native-zeroconf/android')`

  - Change the `include` line of your project's `settings.gradle` to include the `:react-native-zeroconf` project.
-Example:

     `include ':react-native-zeroconf', ':app'`